 People are feeling restless and angry, so comedians are busier than ever trying to make them laugh.

-It would only make sense that in these divided times, the trickster character wants an opportunity to point things out, shake things up, wake us up to the absurdity in our lives.
+It would only make sense that the trickster character wants an opportunity to point things out in these divided times, shake things up, and wake us up to the absurdity in our lives.

 Many of today’s evil clown tattoos are based on a certain comic book anti-hero who’s appeared in at least 26 movies to date.